 Unique Origination IDs

-In addition to a level of assurance, a unique origination ID is defined as part of SHAKEN.
+In addition to attestation, a unique origination ID is defined as part of SHAKEN.
 This unique origination ID should be a globally unique string corresponding to a UUID (RFC4122) that is set as the serial number attribute in the issuer field name.

 The purpose of the unique origination ID is to assign an opaque unique identifier corresponding to the service provider initiated calls themselves, customers, classes of devices, or other unique groupings that a service provider should use for use in determining things like reputation or trace back identification of customers or gateways.

-For Direct Initiator, in general, a single identifier will be used as part of the certificate representing direct service provider initiated calls to the telephone network.
+For Full Attestation, in general, a single identifier will be used as part of the certificate representing direct service provider initiated calls to the telephone network.
 A service provider may choose to have a pool of identifiers to identify regions or classes of customers for example.
 Best practices will likely develop as the traceback and illegitimate call identification practices evolve.

-For Indirect Initiator, a single identifier per customer is required in order to differentiate calls both for traceback and for reputation segmentation so one customers reputation doesn’t affect other customers or the service provider call reputation.
+For Partial Attestation, a single identifier per customer is required in order to differentiate calls both for traceback and for reputation segmentation so one customers reputation doesn’t affect other customers or the service provider call reputation.
 A service provider may choose to be more granular (e.g., per node per customer) depending on size and classes of services that that customer offers as well.

-For Gateway, best practices would be to be a granular as possible, per trunk or gateway to allow for trace back identification and reputation scoring.
+For Gateway Attestation, best practices would be to be a granular as possible, per trunk or gateway to allow for trace back identification and reputation scoring.

-Editor’s Note: revise all occurrences of level of assurance to attestation

 Certificate Examples

 The likely scenario for a service provider is that it manages a pool of certificates that have the following.
-Certificates that have an UOID and certificate with “Direct Initiator” attestation that represents it’s direct customers, one UOID and certificate with “Indirect Initiator” attestation representing perhaps each it’s wholesale or large enterprise customers, and a UOID and certificate with “Gateway” attestation per trunk coming into it’s network.
+Certificates that have an UOID and certificate with “Direct Initiator” attestation that represents it’s direct customers, one UOID and certificate with “Indirect Initiator” attestation representing perhaps each it’s wholesale or large enterprise customers, and a UOID and certificate with “Gateway” attestation per trunk coming into its network.

 An example service provider may have the following certificates: